hsm207/k8s-cross-ns/README.md

 # Introduction

-This repo contains code to accompany [The Basics Of Enabling Pods To Communicate Across Namepaces In Kubernetes]() blog post on Medium
+This repo contains code to accompany [The Basics Of Enabling Pods To Communicate Across Namespaces In Kubernetes]() blog post on Medium

 # Prerequisites